bitcoin-api/bitcoin-api-full-stack/README.md

 Then, to add new addresses to your Bitcoin-Api system, you can run the following command:
 ```
-node AddUnusedAddress.js [number of addresses to add, defaults to 1]
+node AddUnusedAddress [number of addresses to add, defaults to 1]
 ```

 or in production: